Photo: Tom Steiner, Garden Route (Some rights reserved)

-The area is neither a geographic nor a political region, so the boundaries are open to debate.
+The area is neither a geographic nor a political region, so the boundaries are open to discussion.

 The Garden Route straddles the N2 national route and includes Swellendam, Heidelberg, Witsand, Riversdale, Stillbay, Albertinia, Mossel Bay, George, Wilderness, Sedgefield, Knysna, Plettenberg Bay, Storms River Village, and the Tsitsikamma (though some people might not include the outlying towns, and would only describe the Garden Route as including only the area from about Mossel Bay to Tsitsikamma).